AikoMidori/TeamSpeak-5-Dark/readme.md

 <h2>Custom Background</h2>

-This is the image used for client background/
+This is the image used for client background.

     --custombg: url(./girl_green.png) !important; /* custom background img */

 If you want to turn it off, simply add `/*` at the start of the line.